We’re used to seeing many mixed dogs, especially those from Beagles, Corgis, Aussies, and other purebred dogs.

 Three reasons to adopt a Border Collie-Dachshund

-Still, there are a lot of reasons why you should adopt a Collie Weenie.
+Still, there are many reasons why you should adopt a Collie Weenie.
 For starters, they’re:

 - Highly energetic.